talk

 It is what is inside a person that is hard to know.

-Lance, a brilliant high school senior and my good friend, had requested I bring him his homework.
+The main office at school had asked me to bring Lance, a brilliant high school senior and my good friend, his homework.
 It was the first school day he had ever missed.
-I was ready to deliver.

 That took me to his bungalow in the Richmond District of San Francisco, to a modest family home – much like my own.
 I had been invited many times before.
 It was a sunny afternoon.